moeni12/Group3/use_cases/Use-Case-29.md

 ### Trigger

-A user request a report for the population of a continent
+A user request a report for the population of a region

 ## MAIN SUCCESS SCENARIO

-1. User request for a report which can show the population of a continent.
+1. User request for a report which can show the population of a country.
 2. To do this, we need to join with the database first.
-3. And then we need to capture name of the continent to get population information for.
+3. And then we need to capture name of the country to get population information for.
-4. Need to extract current the population of a continent.
+4. Need to extract current the population of a country.
 5. Finally, we can provide report to organization.

 ## EXTENSIONS